junesirius/junesirius.github.io/_posts/Supernatural/2025-06-30-SPN-Unchanging-channels.md

 Dean glances at the empty gas sign on the dashboard.
 "Just a few miles."
 He tries to coax the Baby-slash-angel.
 It used to work with Baby.

-"Dean."
-Castiel warns him again, the gas signal flashing red.
+"Dean, I don't feel very well."
+Castiel warns him again, the gas signal on the dashboard flashing red.
 Dean can practically hear the dry hoarseness in his voice.

+The rear mirror shows thick white mist coming out of the vent pipe, and it's getting denser by each second.
+Not good.
+It looks like something is going to burst into flames if he doesn't stop and take a look, taking down Baby and Cas all at once.

-"Alright, okay, let's feed you first."
+"Alright, okay, sorry.
+Let's feed you first."
 They drive off the highway and pull into the closest gas station.

 "You need to rest too, again."
 Castiel says, as the pump feeding cheap gas into the tank.